Goldman Sachs plans debut sukuk issue as Islamic finance goes mainstream

 This time, the U.S. bank appears to be taking pains to avoid controversy.
 The document from lead arrangers said it would use a wakala structure for its sukuk, instead of the murabaha structure planned in 2011.

-Murabaha is a cost-plus sale arrangement which is commonly used in some parts of the Islamic world but has been criticized by some scholars for being too close to conventional financial engineering.
+Murabaha is a cost-plus sale arrangement which is commonly used in some parts of the Islamic world but has been criticised by some scholars for being too close to conventional financial engineering.

 Goldman's latest plan may indicate that wakala, in which one party manages assets on behalf of another, is becoming the structure of choice for big global banks.
 The HSBC issue in 2011 was wakala, and Societe Generale and Bank of Tokyo-Mitsubishi UFJ have both chosen that structure for their plans.